 Looking to have a bet on some of the awards that are presented in the AFL but not sure where to start or what they are?

-Then look no further than our AFL medal betting guide, which will give you information on all the medals in the sport that you can bet on, what they are, when they are awarded and all the criteria that goes along with it so you can make an informed decision before you put down your hard earned.
+Then look no further than our AFL medal betting guide, which will give you information on all the medals you can bet on, what they are, when they are awarded and all the criteria that goes along with it so you can make an informed decision before you put down your hard earned.

 Best websites for betting on AFL exotics

 Australians have multiple options when it comes to betting at online bookies, particularly on our national sport, AFL.
 The amount of betting options is truly staggering and whenever one of the prize medals we speak about below is on offer they lift the markets to an even higher level.
 While there are many bookies offering betting on these exotic markets we believe the following are the best:

 What is it?
 The Brownlow is awarded to the player adjudged the fairest and best player throughout the home and away season.
 Players who have been suspended during the year can still accumulate votes, but are ineligible to win.
 It is the one of the few awards in the AFL that can have joint winners.

 How is it awarded?
 The votes are allocated by the officiating umpires of the match in a 3-2-1 system, with three votes going to the best player afield, two to the second, one to the third.